How to disable and deactivate iMessage on iPhone or iPad

-How to manually deactivate iMessage from Apple's servers
+How to deactivate iMessage without an iPhone

-To expedite the process of your call, be sure to ask for technical support when calling in.
-Then just tell them you're switching to a smartphone that isn't an iPhone and you can't receive messages.
+Alternatively, you can call 1-800-MY-APPLE to de-register your phone from Apple's servers.
+To expedite the process of your call, be sure to ask for technical support and have your Apple ID on hand.
+Then tell them you're switching to a smartphone that isn't an iPhone and that you can't receive messages.

 Deactivate iMessage to get back into the text game